adorobis/hacomfoairmqtt/README.md

 RS485_protocol   | Enable RS485 protocol, if false RSS232 is used Default: False (RS232)
 debug            | Enable Debug Output.
 Default: False (disabled)

 ## MQTT Auto Discovery Configutation:

-If you are using MQTT in Home Assistant, you will probably have the Auto Discovery enabled by default.
-The MQTT AD implementation is expected to run with the prefix "homeassistant/".
+If you are using MQTT in Home Assistant, you will probably have the Auto Discovery enabled by default.k The MQTT AD implementation is expected to run with the prefix "homeassistant/".

 ### Configuration: HAEnableAutoDiscoverySensors = True

 Configuration Name | Description
 ------------ | -------------
 HAEnableAutoDiscoverySensors | Enable Home Assistant Auto Discovery